-Cusco’s city stands at 3,400 meters above sea level, between the rivers Vilcanota and Apurimac.
+Cusco’s city stands 3,400 meters above sea level, between Vilcanota and Apurimac.
 Called also Qosqo or Cuzco, it was the capital of old Peru, a place chosen by the Inca empire of the Tahuantinsuyo.

-Today thousands of travelers visit it every year to enjoy its attractive proposals and start the journey to the sacred city of Machu Picchu.
-Cusco impresses visitors with its magic and history lodges in its streets and buildings.
+Today, thousands of travelers visit it every year to enjoy its attractive attractions and start their journey to the sacred city of Machu Picchu.
+Cusco impresses visitors with its magic and history lodged in its streets and buildings.
 A city is a place of narrow streets, Inca walls, colonial houses, and exciting nightlife.

-Cusco is one of the millions of travelers’ favorite places in Latin America.
-One of its main attractions is the famous Plaza de Armas, called Huacaypata, in Inca times.
+Cusco is among millions of travelers’ favorite places in Latin America.
+One of its main attractions is the famous Plaza de Armas, which was called Huacaypata in Inca times.
 It continues to be the central point of reference for tourists and Cuzco as it was during the Inca empire.

 When traveling the Plaza de Armas, the traveler will find cultural symbols, monuments reminiscent of the fallen during the conquest, and a water source claiming the Inca empire.